sukrit007/totem-v3/aws-changes.md

 ## Code Pipeline
 - Code pipeline is priced at $1 / active pipeline / month.
 Also every branch build in totem might require its own pipeline (Reason: A lot of information for pipeline can not be obtained at runtime and needs to be specified at time of creation of pipeline).
 With a lot of active branches, this model might get a little expensive.
 As of currently, pipelines created and destroyed in first 30 days are not charged.
-- Code Pipeline does not provide out of box Slack notifications.
+- Code Pipeline does not provide out of the box Slack notifications.
 It does support SNS notification so we might have to build SNS-Lambda function for slack notifications

+## ALB
+- There is a hard limit of 25 certificates for ALB and 100 rules.
+This means we will need a pool of ALB for totem to deploy all our services.
+It might also require a logic to determine which ALB needs to be picked up for given service.